-“Oh no,” Michael said as he stared into his phone.
+“Oh no,” my husband said as he stared into his phone.

 “What?
 What happened?”
 I asked.